Gatecrashing a high-society wedding at Chateau Vauquelin wasn’t Celeste’s finest hour.

 She could bluff this.
 She just needed to stick to her plan.
 She was a guest of the bride looking for a little excitement.
 Perhaps she didn’t speak any English?
 Maybe that would get rid of him.

-Just when he was starting to think she hadn’t heard him, she turned.
+Just when he was starting to think she hadn’t heard him, she whirled around.
 “Pardon monsieur.
 Je ne comprends pas.”

-A red stain crept up her cheeks, but she held her ground as he walked towards her.
+She paled a little, but held her ground as he walked towards her.

 She held out her hand, but he ignored it.